-M162849

-• Do not drive where machine could slip or tip.
-Drive up and down slopes, not across.

-• Do not drive on slope with more than a 11° incline.
+- Do not drive where machine could slip or tip.
+Drive across slopes, not up and down. - In some configurations, do not drive or operate on a slope of more than 10 degrees. - Refer to the Operating on Slopes section for more information.